zzMiao123/zzMiao123.github.io/_pages/about.md

 <br>
 <br/>
 # 📝 Publications
-As a first author or lead co-author, I've gained extensive experience in all stages of research ----from conceptualization to characterization, formal analysis, and manuscript preparation.
+As a first author or lead co-author, I've gained extensive experience in all stages of research --from conceptualization to characterization, formal analysis, and manuscript preparation.
 My work continuously focuses on the diverse interactions between robots/actuators and the human body, with applications in rehabilitation, assistive technologies, and extended reality systems.

 ## Ongoing Works